Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 \section{Constructing neural timelines of the past and future}

-The goal of this paper is to write out a formalism we can take seriously to describe laboratory behavioral tasks used in psychology and neuroscience.
-We assume that the input to the model is a finite set of discrete symbols, \stimone{}, \stimtwo{}, etc., that are occasionally presented for an instant in continuous time.
-We refer to the symbol available at any particular moment as a stimulus.
-When a symbol is presented at time $t$, the stimulus is the basis vector for that stimulus for a delta function centered at $t$.
-At most times, the stimulus is zero.
-We assume that there are temporal relationships between some of the symbols.
-For convenience we assume that the time between repetitions of any symbol is much longer than the temporal relationships that are to be discovered and much longer than the longest time constant $1/\smin$.
-This assumption allows us to imagine that experience is segmented into a series of discrete trials; each symbol can be presented at most once per trial.
-This assumption is not fundamental to the model but allows easy interpretation of quantities that we will derive.
+We take as input a finite set of discrete symbols, \stimone{}, \stimtwo{}, etc., that are occasionally presented for an instant in continuous time.
+There are consistent temporal relationships between some of the symbols, such that knowing one symbol was presented at time $t$ may provide information about the occurrence of another symbol at time $t+\tau$.
+For convenience we assume that the time between repetitions of any given symbol is much longer than the temporal relationships that are to be discovered and much longer than the longest time constant $1/\smin$.
+Much like the assumptions necessary to write out the Rescorla-Wagner model \citep{Namb21,Gall21}, this set of assumptions allows us to imagine that experience is segmented into a series of discrete trials and that each symbol can be presented at most once per trial.
+This assumption allows easy interpretation of quantities that we will derive.